nickgrealy/poll-mailbox-trigger/README.md

 |-----------------------|----------------|
 |pmt_jobTrigger         |My Job          |

+N.B.
+Please note, these variables are injected into the triggered build (only).
+No other actions (implied or assumed) are taken. (e.g. No jenkins node filtering is performed, unless you've configured the job to do so.
+No additional jobs are triggered, unless you've configured the job to do so.
+And so on.)

 ### Custom Job Parameters

 As of version 0.14, you can pass addition custom job parameters to the new build, by simply putting key=value property notation into the content of your email.
-Note: both `text/plain` and `text/html` content types are supported.
+N.B. both `text/plain` and `text/html` content types are supported.
 Emails with attachments have not yet been tested.

 For example: